 Inter-country differences affect a company's HR management processes.
 Cultural factors suggest differences in values, attitudes, and therefore behaviours and reactions of people from country to country.
-The relationship between the worker, the union, and the employer influence the nature of a company's specific HR policies from country to country.
+The relationship between the worker, the union, and the employer influence the nature of a company's specific HR policies from country to country to country.
 A global mindset, improved leadership and skill etc are needed to increase the effectiveness of global teams to develop global business.
 In the Global phase of human resource management, HRM focuses on both local responsiveness and global integration.
 Cultural differences from country to country necessitate corresponding differences in management practices among a company's subsidiaries.
 International assignments are the heart of international HR, and therefore disconcerting to see how often such assignments fail.

 Globalisation has affected the staffing of Multinational Enterprises.
 It has changed the composition of board of directors.
 The percentage of firms with non-national directors has increased considerably during the period of globalisation.
 Staffing the MNEs are affected by a large number of factors among which organisational structure, production and marketing technologies, political stability, culture etc are very important.
 The processes firms use to select managers for their domestic and foreign operations obviously have many similarities.
 However, Multinational companies (MNCs) employ several types of international managers.
-Home-country national are citizens of the country in which the multinational company has its headquarters.
-Expatriates still represent a minority of multinationals' managers.
-With an ethnocentric staffing policy, the firm fills key management jobs with parent country nationals.
-A polycentric-oriented firm would staff its foreign subsidiaries with host country nationals, and its home office with parent-country nationals.
+Home-country national are citizens of the country in which the multinationals' managers.
+With an ethnocentric staffing policy, the firm fills key management jobs with parent country nationals, and its home office with parent-country nationals.